 UNOFFICIAL MINUTES OF REGULAR SCHOOL BOARD MEETING

-THE SCHOOL BOARD OF BELLE FOURCHE SCHOOL DISTRICT NO. 9-1 MET IN REGULAR SESSION ON MONDAY, MARCH 11, 2013, AT THE BELLE FOURCHE SCHOOL DISTRICT ADMINISTRATION OFFICE with president Beverly Banks presiding and members Tammy Clem, Mike Day, Jean Helmer, Marilyn Huston-Engle, Nita Justice and Jeff Otterman present.
-Administration present: Superintendent Steve Willard, Business Manager Susan Proefrock, Principals Pat Deering, Mathew Raba and Kevin Smidt, Director of Buildings and Grounds Greg Boyd and Special Education Director Caleb Case.
-Visitors: Ryan McNally, Kaylee Tschetter, Milo Dailey, and parents and Students of the Month and parents.
+THE SCHOOL BOARD OF BELLE FOURCHE SCHOOL DISTRICT NO. 9-1 MET IN REGULAR SESSION ON MONDAY, APRIL 8, 2013, AT THE BELLE FOURCHE SCHOOL DISTRICT ADMINISTRATION OFFICE with president Beverly Banks presiding and members Tammy Clem, Mike Day, Jean Helmer, Nita Justice and Jeff Otterman present.
+Board member Marilyn Huston-Engle was absent.
+Administration present: Superintendent Steve Willard, Business Manager Susan Proefrock, Principals Pat Deering, Mathew Raba and Kevin Smidt, Activities Director Clay Anderson, Director of Buildings and Grounds Greg Boyd and Special Education Director Caleb Case.
+Visitors: Ryan McNally, Kaylee Tschetter, Milo Dailey, Brady Bisgaard, Megan Haag, Jen Roberts, Delretta Halvorson, Liz Day, Keenan Justice, Kim Brill, Casandra Hoffman and Students of the Month and parents.

 Unless otherwise noted, all Board action was by unanimous decision.

-Motion Justice, second Clem to approve the agenda as presented.
+Motion Helmer, second Otterman to approve the agenda as presented.
 Motion carried.

-Motion Day, second Clem to approve the meeting minutes of February 11, 2013.
+Motion Justice, second Clem to approve the meeting minutes of March 11, 2013.
 Motion carried.

 High School Student Council President Ryan McNally reported on the upcoming projects and activities of the Council and student body.

-Clem reported the Budget Committee met February 27, 2013.
-The committee reviewed the preliminary Capital Outlay budget.
-The proposed timetable for budget adoption was presented for Board perusal.
+Clem reported the Budget Committee met April 3, 2013.
+The committee reviewed the preliminary Special Education budget.

 Administrative reports were given.